isaacbernat/presentations/optimise/final.md

 ???
 The github link above is the public repository where you can find the source code for pprofile.

-The image shown is a simplified output, but enough to see how it works.
+The image shown is a **simplified output**, but enough to see how it works.
 For example, line 16 takes 27% of the runtime.
 That is checking if X and Y are coprime.
 That's the line where most time is spent, therefore a good candidate to be optimised!

 Before we go on, a brief comment on
 ### statistical vs deterministic profilers